 Culotta enters her fourth season on staff after aiding Coach French in revitalizing the program on both sides of the ball in 2014.
 The Retrievers’ pitching staff posted the program’s first-ever perfect game and allowed the least amount of walks (78) for a UMBC staff since 1996, while offensively, the All-Conference First Team pair of Taylor Hall and Danielle O’Neill became the first UMBC duo since 2006 to each post 10-plus home runs in a season.

-During her two seasons with the Retrievers, Culotta has helped guide players to seven all-conference honors, in addition to America East Co-Rookie of the Year recognition in 2012 for catcher Taylor Hall.
+During her three seasons with the Retrievers, Culotta has helped guide players to 12 all-conference honors, in addition to America East Co-Rookie of the Year recognition in 2012 for catcher Taylor Hall.

-The third-year assistant coach has added to her coaching resume since joining the Retrievers, working numerous camps at UMBC, TNT, Towson and the Florida Rising Star.
+The fourth-year assistant coach has added to her coaching resume since joining the Retrievers, working numerous camps at UMBC, TNT, Towson and the Florida Rising Star.

 A career .274 hitter, Culotta is tied for seventh all-time at UMBC with 21 home runs in her four years, and she ranks third with 84 walks.
 She amassed 155 hits, 96 RBI, 25 doubles and 93 runs in 207 career games, and she is one of 14 Retrievers ever to play in 200 contests.

 Culotta served as a team captain in 2011, when she was named team co-MVP, and she was recognized on the America East Honor Roll for earning a GPA of at least 3.0 during her competition season three times.
 As a senior, Culotta ranked in the top-100 in the NCAA for batting average (96th) and walks (53rd), as well as the top-50 in the country in on-base percentage (41st).
 She was named the America East Player of the Week twice in 2012.